-At December 31, 2016 the Company has A\$22,616,230 of accumulated tax losses available for carry forward against future earnings, which under Australian tax laws do not expire but may not be available under certain circumstances.
+At December 31, 2016 the Company has A\$22,307,475 of accumulated tax losses available for carry forward against future earnings, which under Australian tax laws do not expire but may not be available under certain circumstances.
 The Company also has A\$5,800,672 of non-refundable R&D tax offset as at December 31, 2016.
 The R&D Tax offset is a non-refundable tax offset, which assists to reduce the Company's tax liability.
 Once the liability has been reduced to zero, any excess offset may be carried forward into future income years.
 UBI has US tax losses available for carry forward against future earnings of US\$1,011,321 as of December 31, 2016.

 We are subject to income taxes in the United States, Canada and Australia.
-U.S. federal income tax returns up to and including the 2015 financial year have been filed for UBI.
-In Australia, consolidated income tax returns of UBI and UBS up to and including the 2015 financial year have been filed.
-HRL will file its first tax returns under UBS ownership in Canada for the 2016 financial year during 2017.
+U.S. federal income tax returns up to and including the 2016 financial year have been filed for UBI.
+In Australia, consolidated income tax returns of UBI and UBS up to and including the 2016 financial year have been filed.
+HRL has filed its tax returns in Canada for the 2016 financial year.